GRIFFINCollaboration/GRIFFINtemplate/README.md

 ##GRIFFIN Template Page

 This repo contains the minimum assets needed to template a page for the GRIFFIN Toolkit and other GRIFFIN-related pages.
+GRIFFIN supports the latest version of Firefox and Chrome.

 ###Usage